mehmandarov/mehmandarov.github.io/_posts/2017-04-26-how-to-train-your-camera.markdown

 The more traditional principles behind OpenCV are well described in this [blog post][1]{:target="_blank"}, as well as in this tutorial for detecting (*brace yourselves!*) [cats in images][2]{:target="_blank"}.

-While this post explains how image recognition works in [TensorFlow][4]{:target="_blank"} that is using a model called a deep convolutional neural network.
+While [this post][4]{:target="_blank"} explains how image recognition works in TensorFlow that is using a model called a deep convolutional neural network.
 Like OpenCV, it will also let you [train your own image classifier][3]{:target="_blank"}.

 ## Where to Start?

 Basically, you have two choices – you should either train your own model, or find a model that has been trained by someone else.
 The more specific your image classification requirements are, the higher are chances that you will need to train your own model.
-This will be the same weather you go for OpenCV or TensorFlow.
+This will be the same whether you go for OpenCV or TensorFlow.

 Since we want to run the model on a relatively low-end computer, you might consider doing the processing in the Cloud.
 However, it should also be possible to run [OpenCV][5]{:target="_blank"} and [TensorFlow][6]{:target="_blank"} on the latest Raspberry Pis.